 More Statewide Details

-• 38 have reduced self-help or family law facilitator services
+Most courts have had to reduce self-help or family law facilitator services

-• Nearly 2 dozen critically needed courthouse construction projects are on hold, and many will not proceed unless funds are restored.
+Nearly a dozen critically needed courthouse construction projects are on hold, and many will not proceed unless funds are restored.

 Without adequate reinvestment in the courts, the public will see further strain :

 Courts will be forced to implement more layoffs, close more courtrooms, and further reduce services and hours.